Fleas are sneaky little parasites, so let’s make it clear: there’s no shame in having fleas in your home.

 I’m struggling to get on top of an infestation – help!

 If fleas are getting you down, we have a dedicated, specially-trained team of flea fanatics on stand-by to help you and give expert advice.

-Our team is available on all the usual channels.
-So slide into our DMs, give us a call or drop us an instant chat message.
+Contact our customer service team to add Itch Flea Home Spray and Capstar to your next pack.
+Our team are available on all the usual channels, so slide into our DMs, give us a call or drop us an email at firstname.lastname@example.org.